The Haunting of Alaizabel Cray: Plot

-The story is set in a Victorian London overrun by demonic creatures called wych-kin.
-While out hunting Wych-kin in the abandoned regions of the city, Thaniel Fox is attacked by a girl in a confused state.
-Thaniel leaves her under the guard of his old family friend Cathaline Bennett and begins making enquiries at the mental wards run by Dr. Mammon Pyke.
+The story is set in a Victorian London overrun by demonic creatures called Wych-kin.
+While out hunting for Wych-kin in the abandoned regions of the city, Thaniel Fox is attacked by a girl in a confused state.
+Thaniel leaves her under the protection of his old family friend Cathaline Bennett and begins making inquiries at the mental wards run by Dr. Mammon Pyke.
 After meeting with Dr. Pyke, Thaniel suspects Pyke is lying to him for unknown reasons.
 During the girl's slow recovery, it becomes apparent that she has no memory of her past life apart from her name: Alaizabel Cray.

 Alaizabel has been tattooed with a Chackh'morg, a symbol which leaves her open to spirit possession by an entity called Thatch.
 When a Wych-kin almost kidnaps Alaizabel, Thaniel and Cathaline realise they can no longer hide.
 They take her to a beggar lord called Crott, who owes them a favour.
 Crott uncovers someone who knows about Alaizabel's past: Perris The Boar.
 Perris tells them that Alaizabel was used by the Fraternity, an evil cult bent on world destruction and led by Dr. Mammon Pyke.
 The Fraternity killed her parents and placed the spirit of Thatch inside her.

 While consulting Crott, Thaniel meets Inspector Carver, who has been investigating a series of ritual killings known as the Green Tack Murders.
 They map out the sites of each killing and discover that the killings form the shape of the Chackh'morg.
 The Fraternity's ultimate plan is to use the killings to open a dimensional portal and allow London to be overrun by ancient gods called the Glau Meska.
 While trying to save the final Green Tack victim, Thaniel realises that the culprit is a Wych-kin called Rawhead, summoned by the Fraternity to carry out the killings.